 - Disability insurance: Consider purchasing disability insurance to protect your income in case of illness or injury.

-- Fee-only financial planners: Seek guidance from fee-only financial planners who provide unbiased basic financial advice and can help optimize your tax planning strategies.
+- Fee-only financial planners: Seek guidance from fee-only financial planners who provide unbiased basic financial planning advice and can help optimize your tax planning strategies.

 Guarding Your Health With Insurance